laboon/CS1632_Spring2017/deliverables/1/deliverable1.md

 GoatGoatCar.jar is available in this directory.

-The requirements are listed in the file requirements.txt.
+The requirements are listed in the file requirements.md.

 Please feel free to email me or come to office hours to discuss any problems you have.